The CFO'S Perspective

 Since few companies will hit their forecast on the mark, the measure of cash flow accuracy is one of degrees.
 As a company, decide what sort of variance is acceptable and aim to reach that goal.
 For example, you may be comfortable with a 5% variance overall but have different targets for certain categories.

 Most organizations don't have the financial strength to survive even a short-term cash flow crisis, so having accurate forecasts on hand is essential.
-When you have these working reports available, you and your management team can monitor your company's results and make adjustments to your plan as needed.
+When you have these working reports available, you and your management team can monitor your company's results and adjust your plan as needed.
 Large and complex organizations should prepare a monthly forecast that extends a minimum of six months and preferably out to a year.

 Cash flow forecasting may be an arduous task, but it is a vital one.
 This critical process will not only tell you how much cash your business is expected to generate but also what it is going to need to fund future expansion and working capital.
 While your forecasts will never be 100% accurate, you will develop an uncanny ability to predict the future if you devote the proper resources to cash flow forecasting sooner rather than later.